00BUKU/Tamagotchi/Tamagotchi/Tamagotchi psuedo code.md

 Buttons will increase value of counters.

-Counters will decrease in value over time.
+Counters values will decrease in value over time.

 Create pet age/score counter that will increase over time.